cnnrrss/ten-x-coder/frameworks/aws/KinesisFirehose.md

 Firehose can transform using **Data Transformation** and **Record Format** techniques.

 • **General Firehose Processing** — Contains the data transformation and status model described in the previous section.
 Use this blueprint for any custom transformation logic. \
-• **Appache Log to JSON** — Parses and converts Apache log lines to JSONobjects, using predefined JSON field names. \
+• **Apache Log to JSON** — Parses and converts Apache log lines to JSONobjects, using predefined JSON field names. \
 • **Apache Log to CSV** — Parses and converts Apache log lines to CSV format. \
 • **Syslog to JSON** — Parses and converts Syslog lines to JSONobjects, using predefined JSON field names. \
 • **Syslog to CSV** — Parses and converts Syslog lines to CSV format. \